Alan Gua

-Alan Gua (Note: Алун гуа, /mn/; lit.
-'Alun the Beauty') is a mythical figure from the Secret History of the Mongols, eleven generations after the greyish white wolf and the red doe, and ten generations before Genghis Khan.
+Alan Gua (Алун гуа, Alun gua, lit.
+"Alun the Beauty".
+Gua or Guva/Quwa means beauty in Mongolian born mid 9th Centuries – died early 10th Centuries) was a Mongolian Clan Princess and semi-mythical figure from The Secret History of the Mongols, as she was heavily mythologized as well as few parts of histories, she was eleven generations after the greyish white wolf and the red doe, and eleven generations before Genghis Khan.
+According to sources of The Secret History of the Mongols, Alan Gua was daughter of a Qorilartai Mergen who was the Chief of a Khori Tümeds Clan, and his wife Bargujin Gua, the daughter of a Barqudai Mergen, a man who was a Lord of the Köl Barquǰin Clan of Lowland.

 Her five sons are described as the ancestors of the various Mongol clans.
-(That is, the Dörvöd are said to have been the descendants of Alan Gua's brother-in-law, Duva Sokhor, and the origins of the Khori-Tumed and Uriankhai are not well documented.)
+(That is, the Dörvöd are said to have been the descendants of Alan Gua's brother-in-law, Duva Sokhor, and the origins of the Khori-Tumed and Uriankhai are not explained at all.)
 She also figures in the Central Asian version of the parable of the five arrows, known in Western sources as The Old Man and his Sons.

 Secret History of the Mongols

 The Secret History says that Alan Gua's clan was originally from the area of the Khori-Tumed, and moved to the Burkhan Khaldun when their hunting grounds were fenced off.
 Alan Gua was first spotted by Duva Sokhor, and later married to Duva Sokhor's brother, Dobun Mergen.